consoledotdev/home/content/tools/server-monitoring.md

 Grafana is going through a transition from its legacy alerts to the new centralized system-wide mechanism introduced in Grafana 8.0.
 The new approach makes it easier to define alerts across your infrastructure and manage them independently of their visualization.

-Another new feature in Grafana 8.0 is the ability to [stream metrics in real time to the UI](https://grafana.com/docs/grafana/latest/live/live-feature-overview/).
+This release also included the new ability to
+[stream metrics in real time to the UI](https://grafana.com/docs/grafana/latest/live/live-feature-overview/).
-This is achieved through a websocket connection so you can avoid page reloads.
-This is useful for debugging issues as they are happening or monitoring live changes to systems.
+This is achieved through a websocket connection so you can avoid page reloads - useful for debugging issues as they are happening or monitoring live changes to systems.

 As Grafana and Prometheus both focus on specific tasks, you can swap them out for something else.